 A good logo for a website explaining the overall content of the website is most important.
-You can also increase profits with simple logo design contest 2017 to reduce the overall bounce rate of your website.
+You can also increase profits with a simple logo design contest in 2022 to reduce the overall bounce rate of your website.

 When my blog has grown and started making money I decided to polish the branding of my website and content.
-So I decided to put together a logo test to see the impact on bounce rate by different logo designs.
+So I decided to put together a logo test to see the impact on the bounce rate of different logo designs.

-Internet marketing niche is considered to be most competitive.
+The Internet marketing niche is considered to be the most competitive.
 Branding really is everything and helps you to stand out from the crowd.

 Having A Good Logo Really Matters?

-As I have already mentioned in my previous articles that I am disclosing all the Up’s and Down’s I had faced while designing and developing my first blog.
-Of course, bloggersutra is not my first blog, I have started this blog especially to help everyone in starting their own blog.
+As I have already mentioned in my previous articles I am disclosing all the ups and downs I faced while designing and developing my first blog.
+Of course, bloggersutra is not my first blog, I started this blog especially to help everyone in starting their own blog.